Pulmonary artery: Clinical significance

 The pulmonary artery is relevant in a number of clinical states.
 Pulmonary hypertension is used to describe an increase in the pressure of the pulmonary artery, and may be defined as a mean pulmonary artery pressure of greater than 25 mmHg.
-As can be measured on a CT scan, a diameter of more than 29 mm diameter is often used as a cut-off to indicate pulmonary hypertension.
-In chest X-rays, diameter of descending pulmonary artery more than 16 mm indicates pulmonary hypertension.
+A pulmonary artery diameter of more than 29 mm (measured on a CT scan) is often used as an indicator for pulmonary hypertension.
+In chest X-rays, a diameter of more than 16 mm for the right descending pulmonary artery is also an indicator for pulmonary hypertension.
 This may occur as a result of heart problems such as heart failure, lung or airway disease such as COPD or scleroderma, or thromboembolic disease such as pulmonary embolism or emboli seen in sickle cell anaemia.
 Most recently, computational fluid based tools (non-invasive) have been proposed to be at par with the current clinical tests (invasive) of pulmonary hypertension.

 Pulmonary embolism refers to an embolus that lodges in the pulmonary circulation.
 This may arise from a deep venous thrombosis, especially after a period of immobility.
 A pulmonary embolus is a common cause of death in patients with cancer and stroke.
 A large pulmonary embolus that becomes lodged in the bifurcation of the pulmonary trunk with extensions into both the left and right main pulmonary arteries is called a saddle embolus.

 Several animal models have been utilized for investigating pulmonary artery related pathologies.
 Porcine model of pulmonary artery is the most frequently used and it was recently found that their mechanical properties vary with every subsequent branching.